WPMedia/arc-themes-blocks/blocks/full-author-bio-block/README.md

 # `@wpmedia/full-author-bio-block`
-_Fusion News Theme full author bio block.
+_Fusion Theme full author bio block.
 Please provide a 1-2 sentence description of what the block is and what it does._

 ## Acceptance Criteria
 - Add AC relevant to the block